Qu1nel/Qu1nel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on everything!!!!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Python 🤣
 - ⚡ Fun fact: I confuse left and right side

 🔭 I’m currently working on myself (and this page).